abdnh/anki-rename-media/README.md

 # Rename Media

-Anki add-on to rename media files and update their references in the notes. _Work in progress_.
+Anki add-on to rename media files and update their references in the notes.

+Currently the add-on supports renaming media in a given field to names stored in another field.
+See [config.md](src/config.md) for available options, which can be set from Tools > Add-ons > Config.

+Different renaming options will probably be supported in the future.

 ## Changelog